marinawolff/marinawolff.github.io/README.md

 There are some improvements I would like to make to my portfolio in the future:
 - First, I would like to create a navigation bar that changes the color when scrolling, so I can have a 100% transparent navbar on the first page and a solid colored navbar once the user reaches the About section and beyond.
 - Secondly, once I develop more projects, I would like to create one page for each category (UI/UX Design, Web Design, and Graphic Design), and gather all my projects related to that category on their specific page.
-- Thirdly, I would like to add a form section where the users can send me messages directly from the webpage.
+- Thirdly, I would like to add a form to the Contact section where the users can send me messages directly from the webpage.

 ## References